David Gibson (Australian politician): Public life

-He claimed he was targeted by his colleagues for these and other progressive views, which led to a nervous breakdown, resulting in him not contesting the 2015 State election.
+Gibson claimed he was targeted by his colleagues for these and other progressive views, which led to a nervous breakdown, resulting in him not contesting the 2015 state election.
 After politics Gibson advocated for mental health care and in 2021 revealed how he was driven towards suicide by an internecine plot within his own party to oust him from politics.

-He also faced a number of controversies during his time as a Member of Parliament, including historical allegations of theft from his time in the Australian Army in the 1990s, and of alleged unlicensed driving and of a speeding fine from before he was Police Minister.
+Gibson also faced a number of controversies during his time as a Member of Parliament, including historical allegations of theft from his time in the Australian Army in the 1990s, and of unlicensed driving and of a speeding fine from before he was Police Minister.

 After Parliament

+Since retiring from the Queensland Parliament, Gibson has remained active on various not-for-profit boards while continuing his advocacy and volunteer work both nationally and internationally.
+He has spoken on the global stage, presenting at the World Federation of the Deaf conference in Budapest in 2017, and the CODA International Conference in San Diego in 2024.

+Gibson has also authored several articles, including "Disability, Inclusion and Democracy – an Uncomfortable Fit" and, more recently, "Queering Up the Debate: Freedom of Speech Seen Through a LGBTI Lens" in 2023.
+His volunteer work has included roles in DFAT-funded aid programs, and he has chaired the committee overseeing the restructuring of CODA International for global representation.

-Gibson has been active on a number of not for profit boards and has been an international public speaker, having presented at the World Federation of Deaf conference in Budapest in 2017.
-He has also had various articles published, including "Disability, Inclusion and Democracy - an Uncomfortable Fit" in the journal of the Australasian Study of Parliament Group.
+He has also had various articles published, including "Disability, Inclusion and Democracy - an Uncomfortable Fit" in the journal of the Australasian Study of Parliament Group and "Queering Up the Debate: Freedom of Speech seen through a LGBTI lens".

+Volunteer work in Bhutan

+In 2024, Gibson took on the role of Deaf Advocacy and Empowerment Mentor at the Wangsel Institute for the Deaf in Bhutan as part of the Australian Volunteers International program.

+As a volunteer, Gibson's work focused on three main objectives: